basil-gray/puny-url/README.md

 1. SQLite for persistent storage
 2. The concurrency-safe sync.Map data structure to handle concurrent requests and cache URLs that see frequent access

-To improve scalability, each URL has a TTL value configurable via an arguement.
-The TTL value is refreshed at every successful cache hit.
+To improve scalability, each URL has a TTL value configurable by passing an arguement.
+The TTL is refreshed at every successful cache hit, or whenever a trip is made to the database.
 URLs that have exceeded their TTL are evicted from the cache by a job running in a goroutine, also at a configurable interval.

+When attempting to generate a short URL for a duplicate long one, PunyURL will attempt to first find it in the cache, and then the database.

 ### Screenshot
 <img width="1215" alt="image" src="https://github.com/user-attachments/assets/7b2cbe19-d230-45f5-bc75-ad85d66ad2bc">